 "Book awards do count in marketing and in positioning as a recognized 'go-to' expert.
-USA Book News and the USA Best Book Awards are always on my recommended list for authors who create quality books to enter.
-I’ve found that the support from Keen Multimedia Group for winners, both on its websites and with press releases, is exceptional and far beyond what most other awards do."
+The Best Book Awards are always on my recommended list for authors who create quality books to enter.
+I’ve found that the support from the Best Book Awards for winners, both on its websites and with press releases, is exceptional and far beyond what most other awards do."

-"USA Best Book Awards has a ten year track record of honoring and promoting books to the national and international community.
-The contest is sponsored by USA Book News which covers books from all sections of the publishing industry—mainstream, independent, & self-published. "
+"Best Book Awards has a ten year track record of honoring and promoting books to the national and international community.
+The contest covers books from all sections of the publishing industry—mainstream, independent, & self-published. "

-—The San Francisco Book Review, April 2013
+—The San Francisco Book Review

 Fantastic Media & Sales Results for Winners & Finalists during the busy holiday retail season!

 Open to all 2015-2017 Published Books with an ISBN.

 Captain Dan Lenson is under fire both at sea, and in Washington.
 His command of the first antiballistic-missile-capable cruiser in the Fleet, USS Savo Island, is threatened when he's called home to testify before Congress.
 There, he must defend his controversial decision to prevent a massive retaliatory missile attack by Israel against civilian targets in the Mideast.
 Shaken by the near-end of his career, Lenson returns to command uncertain of his own future, but determined to do his best by a damaged ship and an increasingly divided crew.